EtchedPixels/EmulatorKit/README.md

 Options:
 - -r path	path to ROM image
-- -i path	path to IDE image (not yet used)
+- -i path	path to IDE image (specify twice for 2 disks)
+- -s path	path for PropIOv2 SD card
+- -p		enable PropIOv2
+- -t		enable timer hack
+- -d n		set debug trace bits

+The sd card image is just a raw file of the blocks at this point.